Wagass25/alx-pre_course/0x01-git/README.md

 My first readme
-The directory js has been deleted and bash has been updated It is Quite interesting but stressful
+The directory js has been deleted
+Bash has been updated